 There’s also a bathroom (behind the teal door) which is under construction, and a hangout zone with a foosball table for taking breaks and letting our minds clear.
 This section is next up on the remodel list, and we want to make it a fun multi-use area for comfy team meetings, brain-breaks, and also plopping onto a sofa with a laptop for a more relaxed blog post creation space.
 The goal is for the whole team to feel comfortable here, and for it not to feel like an office.
 Once the rest of the studio is finished I’ll add those pics to the tour and update this post.

 Read every post I’ve ever written about craft room organization, and scroll back up to the office tour for a second look.
-While you’re there, join my free email list so you never miss another hilarious story, insider tip, or course launch.
+While you’re there, join my free email list so you never miss another hilarious story, insider tip, or course launch, like the one below.